-As of April, there are 8 openings and one move-in scheduled.
-Two tenants transferred to Boyer Apartments and one to Fieldcrest.
+As of May, there are 7 openings and one pending lease termination.
+Three applications are being processed.
 New tenants are selected from the community Coordinated Entry list.
-Staff are processing three applicants and contacting other potential residents to fill the remaining units.
 The staff are having a challenging time contacting eligible applicants.

 The Housing Supports supplies are located at Gateway Gardens.
 A supportive services staff and an assistant property manager are officed at this location.
 The CCRI case manager continues to have an office at the location.
 The HRA staffs the front desk from 8 a.m. to 8 p.m. each day.
-There are primarily 3 of our employees filling this role (one full-time and two part-time).
-From 8 p.m. to 8 a.m. a security company staffs the front desk.
+There are primarily 3 HRA employees filling this role (one full-time and two part-time).
+From 8 p.m. to 8 a.m., a security company staffs the front desk.
 The security company monitors the cameras for the High Rise as well as for Gateway Gardens.
 SAHA funds were received from Moorhead to update the Gateway Gardens security system.
 Staff are obtaining bids.